 - Mistakes help me grow

-- I haven’t figured it out yet
+- It’s okay if I haven’t figured it out yet

 - I am on the right track